MicrosoftDocs/playfab-docs/playfab-docs/sdks/php/quickstart.md

 This quickstart will get you up and running with the PHP SDK.

+> [!Note]
+> This SDK is currently in Beta, so please let us know if you run into any issues.

 ## PHP project setup

 * Install PHP 7.1